chakulatechnologies/limali/README.md

 2. What the System Does

-FarmSmart AI provides four core capabilities:
+FarmMarket AI provides four core capabilities:

 Market Price Forecasting